jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 What this section applies to
 (1) This section applies to spread the formation loss over the period of 3 years from the date the entity becomes a PIE when the amount of formation loss carried forward under section HM 67 is 5% or more of the total market value of the PIE’s investments at the time it becomes a PIE.
 Amount
-(2) The maximum amount of formation loss that the PIE may allocate to an attribution period, when calculating under section HM 35(5) the taxable amount of an investor class for the attribution period, is the amount calculated using the formula— initial loss × days 1095.
+(2) The maximum amount of formation loss that the PIE may allocate to an attribution period, when calculating under section HM 35(5) the taxable amount of an investor class for the attribution period, is the amount calculated using the formula—initial loss×days1095.
 Definition of items in formula
 (3) In the formula,—
   (a) initial loss is the amount of formation loss: